Top 8 Network Automation Tools

 VMware NSXAnsibleCisco DNA CenterSaltStackSolarWinds Network Configuration ManagerNuage NetworksNetBrainSolarWinds Network Automation Manager

-The most valuable features are security and dynamic routing.
+The most valuable features are ease of use and user interface.

 SaltStack has given us the ability to deal with systems at scale and rectify issues at scale.

 I want to build automation that is intelligent, part of the fabric of our environment, and is somewhat self-sustaining.
 I think SaltStack can help me do this.

 It allows us to manage backups in big companies.
 It is also useful in managing the configuration changes.

 The feature that I really enjoy is the ability to script changes across all of your devices.

 One of the most valuable features of this solution is network management.
 The customer is able to manage their network from home or we can also manage the whole customer network.